Master of Arts in English Literature

 Program of Study

 The course of study for the Master of Arts in English Literature requires ten courses (3 credits each) in literary research methods, literary theory, literary movements, and topics seminars.
-Students must take the two required core courses in research and theory, as well as the five required courses in literary movements.
-Students will also take any three of the four topics seminars offered to their cohort.
-Students may also transfer in up to two graduate seminars from another accredited English graduate program, at the discretion of the English Graduate Council, to count toward one or two topics seminars.
+Students must take the two required core courses in research and theory, which will provide students with the skills needed to do graduate-level work in reading and writing literacy criticism.
+Students may transfer in up to two graduate seminars from another accredited English graduate program, at the discretion of the English Graduate Council.

 To apply students must have a bachelor's degree in English from an accredited institution or a BA in a related field.